3rd Cavalry Regiment (United States): Post OIF 07-09

 The regiment's NTC rotation 10–07 at Fort Irwin set the conditions for the regiment's pending deployment.
 Because of the extensive training and extended dwell, the regiment entered the rotation at higher training level than most units and as such was able to ramp up the training faster using less situational training exercise (STX) days and spending more days fully exercising all systems in the regiment.

 Operation New Dawn: 2010–2011

-The regiment's fourth deployment in seven years would be very different from the previous three but no less challenging or dangerous as an advise and assist regiment/brigade (AAB) in support of Operation New Dawn.
+The regiment's fourth deployment in seven years was different from the previous three, as an advise and assist regiment/brigade (AAB) in support of Operation New Dawn.
 On 30 Sep 2010, the regiment conducted a transition of authority with 3rd BDE, 3rd ID and assumed responsibility for the five northern provinces of United States Division-South under MG Vincent Brooks and the 1st Infantry Division.
 Later in the deployment the regiment was under the operational control of the Texas Army National Guard's 36th Infantry Division.